winterstein/SJTest/README.md

 	phantomjs SJTest.js HelloWorld.html

-There -- you're ready to write and run tests!
+That's it -- All you need to write and run tests!
 BUT SJTest has plenty of other useful features...

 See the [Project page](http://winterstein.github.io/SJTest/), or the code, for more details.